corpusops/corpusops.bootstrap/doc/vagrant.md

 ```

 ### Helpers
-We made helpers that does not needs arguments
+We made helpers to make the previous work more straighforward.
+Those scripts can be called directly, without. any argument

-- Helper to generate a sshconfig: ``hacking/vagrant/sshgen.sh``
+- Helper to generate a sshconfig: ``hacking/vagrant/sshgen.sh``, Generates ``sshconfig``.
-- Helper to mount: ``hacking/vagrant/mount.sh``
+- Helper to mount: ``hacking/vagrant/mount.sh``, Mount the VM inside ``./mountpoint``.
-- Helper to umount: ``hacking/vagrant/umount.sh``
+- Helper to umount: ``hacking/vagrant/umount.sh``, Umount the sshfs mountpoint.
-- Helper to connect: ``hacking/vagrant/ssh.sh``.
+- Helper to connect: ``hacking/vagrant/ssh.sh``, connect to the VM using SSH.
 This one can take arguments that will be appened, to behave like a ssh client

 ## Import/Export of an exiting VM
 Be careful